5 Software Overview

 10.List of Step types that can be added to the routine.

-If you are using a Standard Bots-supported tool, first add it using the manage equipment button.
+If you are using a Standard Bots-supported tool, first add it using the manage equipment button on the robot page.
 If you are not using a supported tool, no need to add it.
 It will be controlled over I/O directly.

 Add Equipment

-You will be directed back to the Space to add the equipment.
+You will be directed back to the equipment tab to add the equipment.
 Click the +add to add the equipment.
 Select the equipment you have from the list.
-For our example, select OnRobot 3FG15.
+For our example, select OnRobot 2FG7.
 When adding a single tool on a single changer, you do not need to define a changer and instead simply add the tool.

 Add Step